openshift/openshift-pep/openshift-pep-006.md

 1. Stop the application
 1. Delete the current deployment directory pointed to by `app-root/repo`
 1. Update `app-root/repo` to point at the latest entry in `app-root/deployments`, which is the previous deployment now that the active deployment has been deleted
-1. `artifacts` are synced to the gears home directory
+1. Update `app-root/dependencies` to point at the latest entry in `app-root/deployments`, which is the previous deployment now that the active deployment has been deleted
 1. The secondary cartridges are started
 1. The platform's `deploy` command is invoked
 1. The user's `deploy` hook is invoked, if it exists